-In tons 2019 2020 2021
+In tons 2020 2021 2022

-Hazardous waste 18,8 24,3 43,5
+Hazardous waste 24.3 33.5 37.6

-Non-hazardous waste 81,8 86,5 119,2
+Non-hazardous waste 86.5 119.2 96.9

-■ The year-on-year increase in waste is directly related to growing commercial activities and the resulting increased cartridge production.
+The year-on-year increase in waste is directly related to growing commercial activities and the resulting increased cartridge production.
 The increase in hazardous and non-hazardous waste was particularly strong in 2021 because of the fire in the warehouse facilities in the summer of 2021, and increased packaging waste related to the redesign and refurbishment of the office space following the implementation of a hybrid way of working.
+The amount of 2022 is more in line with 2019 and 2020 years taking the increased production into account.